pwall567/resource-loader/README.md

 ```kotlin
     val resource = resourceLoader.load(relativeURL)
 ```
-The relative URL is resolved against the `baseURL` for the `ResourceLoader`, and the resulting URL is used to read the resource.
+The relative URL string is resolved against the `baseURL` for the `ResourceLoader`, and the resulting URL is used to read the resource.

 More documentation to follow...